 Denver Underride Collision Lawyers

 When a car collides with a commercial truck, the passenger vehicle can become lodged beneath the truck trailer.
 This type of accident is called an underride collision.
 The injuries sustained in these crashes are often catastrophic and can be fatal.
-An experienced personal injury attorney must be engaged as soon as possible.
+An experienced truck crash attorney must be engaged as soon as possible.
 At Leventhal Puga Braley P.C., we are nationally-recognized trial lawyers with over 40 years of experience, and we take the job of protecting the rights of truck crash victims very seriously.

 While you might believe that a commercial truck is equipped with a system to prevent a car from sliding beneath a large truck in the event of a collision, this is unfortunately not the case.
 There are two ways that passenger vehicles can be crushed under a truck in an underride collision: